DhanseSafwan/DocFlex/README.md

-# PDF Converter Web App
+# DocFlex - PDF Converter Web App

 ## 📌 Project Description
-The **PDF Converter Web App** is a powerful and user-friendly tool that allows users to seamlessly convert, merge, split, and manage PDFs.
+The **DocFlex - PDF Converter Web App** is a powerful and user-friendly tool that allows users to seamlessly convert, merge, split, and manage PDFs.
 It supports multiple file format conversions, making document processing easy and efficient.

 ## 🚀 Key Features
 - **Merge PDFs** → Combine multiple PDF files into one.